auchenberg/kenneth.io/source/_posts/2015-10-28-joining-microsoft-and-relocating-to-vancouver.md

 	<iframe width="1280" height="500" src="https://www.youtube.com/embed/dNFrZNjs2ng" frameborder="0" allowfullscreen></iframe>
 </figure>

-So that probably means I'll be starting to explore the nature some more.
-Maybe it's time to mountain bike again, or maybe I should learn how to snowboard?.
-Canada and especially British Columbia looks truly amazing, a bit cold, but I'm kinda used to that here in Copenhagen.
+Living in Vancouver probably means I'll be starting to explore the nature some more.
+Maybe it's time to mountain bike again, or maybe time to learn how to snowboard?.
+Canada and especially British Columbia looks stunning, a bit cold, but I'm kinda used to that here in Copenhagen.

 ## What will happen to RemoteDebug?